A History of Violence (comics): Plot

-Tom is eventually forced to confess all of this to the police after DNA analysis reveals that the finger Torrino kept is his.
+Tom is eventually forced to confess all of this to the police after DNA analysis reveals that the finger Torrino kept is in fact his.
 Fortunately for him, his lawyer arrives and learns that the police failed to Mirandize him, which makes his confession inadmissible in court.

-Prior to his confession to the police, Tom learns that Richie is still alive and being held captive by someone later revealed to be Manzi's sadistic son, Little Lou, who has assumed control over his father's territory.
+Prior to his confession to the police, Tom learns that Richie is still alive and being held captive by someone later revealed to be Manzi's sadistic son, "Little" Lou, who seeks to avenge his father's murder.
 Tom and Edie send their children to stay with relatives while the two of them fly to New York to deal with related legal matters.
-He arranges a meeting with Manzi at a warehouse where he dispatches three more men and maims a fourth, who leaves a blood trail that helps the police track down his location later on.
+He arranges a meeting with Little Lou at a warehouse where he dispatches three more men waiting to ambush him and maims a fourth, who leaves a blood trail that helps the police track down his location later on.

 Tom finds Richie hanging in a harness, having been horribly mutilated and tortured for twenty years.
-Manzi arrives and subdues Tom by hitting him with a baseball bat.
-He then hangs Tom by his wrists next to Richie and prepares to torture him.
-Tom thwarts Manzi by wrapping his legs around Manzi's head, causing Manzi to lose his balance and fall backward, bringing Tom down with him.
-Tom grabs a gun and prepares to shoot Manzi but finds it is empty.
-Manzi attacks Tom with a chainsaw, but Tom deflects the blade with his shackles.
-Manzi slips and falls onto the blade, killing him.
-Tom tells Richie he will get him to a hospital but Richie, no longer wanting to live, begs Tom to help him die instead.
-Tom suffocates Richie in an act of euthanasia shortly before the police arrive.
+He is utterly deformed; his face is completely disfigured, missing an eye, both legs, both arms, and can barely speak to Tom.
+Little Lou arrives and knocks him down with a bat before tying him up to be tortured to death.
+He proceeds by drilling a hole into Tom's leg.
+After Lou threatens to torture and kill his family, Tom manages to grab Little Lou with his legs and topple them both over, freeing him.
+He gets ahold of the mobster's gun but finds that Lou had purposefully left it unloaded.
+The mob boss grabs an industrial chainsaw and is subsequently killed when Tom pushes him onto the running blade, slicing through his head.
+Tom tells Richie he will get him to a hospital, but Richie, overcome with guilt and being broken from years of torture, begs his old friend to finish him off.
+Reluctantly, Tom suffocates Richie in an act of euthanasia shortly before the police arrive.
 As Tom is loaded onto an ambulance, he assures Edie that it is all over.

 Awards

-The book was nominated for the 2006 Angoulême International Comics Festival Prize for Scenario.
+A History of Violence was nominated for the 2006 Angoulême International Comics Festival Prize for Scenario.